 Strategic Complements or Substitutes?
 The Case of Adopting Health Information Technology by U.S. Hospitals

 122 Pages Posted: 16 Jan 2018 Last revised: 10 Feb 2021

-This paper explores the adoption choice of electronic medical records by U.S hospitals, which could exhibit strategic complements or substitutes.
-I find complementarities in adoption through a reduced-form analysis with instruments for the unobserved market characteristics.
+This paper explores the adoption choice of electronic medical records by U.S. hospitals, which could exhibit strategic complements or substitutes.
+I find complementarities in adoption through a reduced-form analysis with instruments for unobserved market characteristics.
 I further develop a dynamic oligopoly model to allow for strategic timing incentives that are missing in the static model.
 Adopting a dominant local vendor could increase per-period profits from adoption by 9.2% over choosing a marginal vendor.
-A counterfactual analysis suggests that an incentive program rewarding coordination, not just adoption, is more effective in achieving interoperability, especially before the widespread adoption of the technology.
+A counterfactual analysis suggests an incentive program rewarding coordination, not just adoption, is more effective in achieving interoperability, especially before the widespread adoption of the technology.

 JEL Classification: I11, I18, L13, L15, O33